 WELCOME3

 BOOKING PROCESS

 PEOPLE

-OUR PLACE, YOUR PLACE12 • Arrival • During your Programme • Departure • Safety
+OUR PLACE, YOUR PLACE

 ACTIVITIES14 FREQUENTLY ASKED QUESTIONS17

 Welcome

 Welcome to Y Outdoors.
 This School Programme Guide will take you through all the ins and outs of your camp experience, from making your booking, all the way through to waving goodbye to your happy students after camp.